01452 894272

 The Advisory Teaching Service can offer:

 Schools can refer into the Advisory Teaching Service with the permission of the child’s parents.
-Find out more about the Advisory Teaching Service and how to refer into them.
+Find out more about the Advisory Teaching Service and how to refer to them.

 The Community Wellbeing Service supports people with non-medical need by offering different levels of support including signposting to local community groups and on-to-one support: